tel: +48 22 499 98 98

 In addition to immense power, neodymium magnets have the following advantages:

-• Wide application in advanced technologically fields – find application in hard drives, electric motors, medical apparatus or other highly developed apparatuses.
+• Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: